 — Kris Fannin (@krisfannin) January 17, 2018

-Call with Brooke McCormick with Florida Attorney General
+Call with Brooke (Adams) McCormick with Florida Attorney General

 Twelve days later, I call the Department of Business and Professional Regulation to inquire about the complaint status.
-I’m connected with Brooke McCormick, Assistant General Counsel at Florida Department of Business and Professional Regulation (here is her LinkedIn profile).
-According to Brooke, she had been in charge of investigating the complaint against Lennar.
+I’m connected with Brooke (Adams) McCormick, Assistant General Counsel at Florida Department of Business and Professional Regulation (here is her LinkedIn profile).
+According to Brooke Adams, she had been in charge of investigating the complaint against Lennar.

-Highlights of the call with Brooke McCormick – Assistant General Counsel
+Highlights of the call with Brooke Adams McCormick – Assistant General Counsel

 - She indicated the investigation was closed, but couldn’t give me any additional information because it was confidential.